poikilos/filter/readme.md

 The `/filter` chat command can `add`, `remove` or `list` words.
 The words are stored in `mod_storage`, which means that this mod requires 0.4.16 or above to function.
-Type `/filter download` to re-download the web configuration from the URL specified as `filter_url`.
+Type `/filter download` to re-download the web configuration from the URL specified as `filter.url`.

 If a player speaks a word that is listed in the filter list, they are muted for 1 minute.
 After that, their `shout` privilege is restored.